 SUP on a budget!
 Stand-up paddle-boarding on the OBX!

 Paddle-boarding has taken the water sports community by storm!
 For many, it is an approachable sport, combined with a great core workout on the water.
-With it’s Hawaiian roots fused with current board sport technologies, paddle-boarding has drawn comparisons and popularity from surfing.
+With its Hawaiian roots fused with current board sport technologies, paddle-boarding has drawn comparisons and popularity from surfing.
 However for some, it has more in common with cross country skiing than riding a surfboard.
-In an early lesson I took, an instructor made that connection for me (with skiing), and it really helped simplify the sport and help me visualize “good form”.
-We stand on a SUP board like a skier in stance, not a surfer.
-Also, paddle boarding requires us to stand up straight, unlike other board sports which encourage a low center of gravity, and “loose” stance.
+One instructor made a connection between paddle boarding and skiing.
+Stand on a SUP board like a skier in stance, not a surfer.
+Also, paddle boarding requires you to stand up straight, unlike other board sports which encourage a low center of gravity, and “loose” stance.

 Feeling adventurous and have some experience with similar sports?
 Boards can be rented as well, for a better value.
 Ocean Atlantic Rentals, and other outfitters offer boards for $50 per day, or about $150 per week.
 They offer basic tips to get you going on your own; they even provide tie down straps to rack the board on your car.
 I recommend that you check the weather, check the wind, and maybe start with a day rental.
 I like the OAR store in Duck, NC, as you can paddle right out their back door onto the sound!
 You can always extend the rental if you like it, but it is a serious core workout, so don’t overdo it on day one!